Mega Delhi heist: Accused single-handedly carried out an 18-hr-long nefarious task | www.lokmattimes.com

 Deputy Commissioner of Police Rajesh Deo said that before committing the crime, Lokesh had bought a disc cutter machine and a hammer.

-"He also brought screwdriver and pliers," said the DCP, adding that before committing the crime he did a recce on September 9, 17 and 21.
+"He also brought screwdriver and pliers with himself from his native town," said the DCP, adding that before committing the crime he did a recce on September 9, 17 and 21.

+According to call details records of Lokesh, on September 9, he did recce of the jewellery shop in Jangpura at around 11.15 a.m.

+"On September 10 and 12, he stayed in Chandni Chowk.
+Then in the late hours of September 12, he took the train for Mathura Vrindavan.
+He came back to Delhi on September 15 and stayed up to September 17 in Delhi," said a senior police officer.

+On September 25, at 9.01 p.m., he took a bus from Kashmere Gate to Sagar (Madhya Pradesh).

+As per the police, Lokesh was staying in Rajdhani guest house in Chandni Chowk from September 21 to the day of crime.

 Meanwhile, Lokesh a.k.a.
-Lokeshwar Sriwas, a resident of Kailash Nagar near Vivekanand School Kabirdham in Chhattisgarh, who was nabbed on Friday, was produced before the CJM court in Bilaspur court, Chhattisgarh on Saturday.
+Lokeshwar Sriwas, a resident of Kailash Nagar near Vivekanand School Kabirdham in Chhattisgarh, who was nabbed on Friday, was produced before the CJM court in Bilaspur court, Chhattisgarh on Saturday evening.

 Delhi Police Sub-Inspector Jitendra, the investigating officer from Hazrat Nizamuddin police station in Delhi, also filed an application to secure custody of the recovered stolen property and requested Transit Remand.